Duugu/Sku/index.md

 -------------------------------------------------------------------------------------------------------
 ## Changes in Sku r28

-Telease notes in German: Diese Veröffentlichungshinweise findest im heruntergeladenen Sku-Ordner in Deutsch.
+Release notes in German: Diese Veröffentlichungshinweise findest im heruntergeladenen Sku-Ordner in Deutsch.
 Dateiname: release notes DE.txt

 ### ATTENTION:
 You do need the new script (wow_menu) version 2.11 for this release.
 You can't use older scripts with this Sku release.